-However one of their funnest and most adventurous activities still seems to be bit of a hidden treasure(literally).
+But one of their most adventurous activities still seems to be bit of a hidden treasure(literally).

-Since that time I’ve heard from a few people that have gone caving in Budapest and they all highly recommended it.
+Since that time I’d hear from people that caving in Budapest was highly recommended.

 So when I went back to Hungary in 2015 caving was very high on my list of things to do.

-But what I was looking for was the claustrophobic, crawling on my belly in dark, damp spaces type of cave.
+But what I was looking for was the claustrophobic, crawling on my belly in dark type of cave.